From Sting to Lil Nas X: how musicians have found a home in 'League of Legends'

 DeBelina points out that these champion themes led to Riot creating animated music videos, which in turn led the studio to Worlds anthems and opening ceremonies with virtual groups – like this all-time great with K/DA, a K-pop group whose members include (G)I-DLE‘s Soyeon and Madison Beer.

-“The team had to grow and scale to support these efforts,” explains DeBelina,” who adds that 2021 was an “inflection point for Riot Music,” pointing to the fact that on top of that year’s Worlds offerings, they also had to create a star-studded album for League‘s Netflix adaptation Arcane and make music for Valorant, Riot’s first-person competitive shooter.
+“The team had to grow and scale to support these efforts,” explains DeBelina, who adds that 2021 was an “inflection point for Riot Music,” pointing to the fact that on top of that year’s Worlds offerings, they also had to create a star-studded album for League‘s Netflix adaptation Arcane and make music for Valorant, Riot’s first-person competitive shooter.

 “I’m constantly talking to artists, managers, labels, agents, and lawyers to try to find good fits for upcoming creative efforts,” he says, hinting as a busy day to day job, adding that he’s “always trying to figure out what kind of music partnerships will surprise and delight players.”